 marriage had been arranged by the Bishop of Siena, Enea Silvio Piccolomini: the Emperor had

 the highest noble rank, but little money: his bride came from an insofar almost obscure

-kingdom, always threatened by the Castilian kings, but greatly enriched by its
+kingdom, always threatened by the kings of Castile, but greatly enriched by its

 expanding colonial possessions.
 Notwithstanding the very practical purpose behind their marriage, Frederick and Eleanor were a very happy couple.